Liangyu5wu/Liangyu5wu.github.io/content/projects/Vertex_t0/index.md

 ## Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. Summarize the new plots in slide
+1. Set the y-range fixed

-2. Make a slide on what are the freedoms right now
+2. Save high-res pics

-3. Draw the #cells dropping down curves
+3. Something new

 {{< /spoiler >}}